 Series B in 2013

-Kidaptive, Inc. is an education technology company based in Redwood City, California, that focuses on developing interactive educational content for preschoolers.
-Founded in 2011, the company offers products such as Leo's Pad, a series of interactive applications designed for children, and Parent's Pad, an assessment tool for parents.
-Kidaptive's Adaptive Learning Platform (ALP) aggregates observations from various contexts to create a comprehensive understanding of each child's learning progress and preferences.
-The company aims to enhance personalized learning experiences, increasing engagement and improving educational outcomes for children.
-By leveraging innovative technology and principles from learning sciences, Kidaptive seeks to empower children, parents, and educators, fostering a love for learning during the crucial early years of development.
+Kidaptive, Inc. is an education technology company based in Redwood City, California, founded in 2011.
+The company focuses on developing interactive educational content tailored for preschoolers, offering products such as Leo's Pad, a series of interactive applications designed to enhance children's learning experiences, and Parent's Pad, an assessment tool to aid parents in tracking their children's progress.
+Kidaptive's Adaptive Learning Platform integrates observations from various learning contexts to create detailed profiles of individual learners, allowing for personalized learning experiences.
+By leveraging innovative technology and insights from learning sciences, Kidaptive aims to engage children, optimize their educational outcomes, and foster a lifelong love of learning, while also supporting parents and educators in their roles.

 Securly